IRIX: History

 The last major version of IRIX is 6.5, released in May 1998.
 New minor versions of IRIX 6.5 were released every quarter until 2005, and then four minor releases.
 Through version 6.5.22, there are two branches of each release: a maintenance release (identified by an "m" suffix) that includes only fixes to the original IRIX 6.5 code, and a feature release (with an "f" suffix) that includes improvements and enhancements.
 An overlay upgrade from 6.5.x to the 6.5.22 maintenance release was available as a free download, whereas versions 6.5.23 and higher required an active Silicon Graphics support contract.

 A 2001 Computerworld review found IRIX in a "critical" state.
 SGI had been moving its efforts to Linux and the Windows-based SGI Visual Workstation but MIPS and IRIX customers convinced SGI to continue to support its platform through 2006.
 On September 6, 2006, an SGI press release announced the end of the MIPS and IRIX product lines.
 Production ended on December 29, 2006, with final deliveries in March 2007, except by special arrangement.
 Support for these products ended in December 2013 and they will receive no further updates.

 Much of IRIX's core technology has been open sourced and ported by SGI to Linux, including XFS.

-In 2009, SGI filed bankruptcy and then was purchased by Rackable Systems, which was later purchased by Hewlett Packard Enterprise in 2016.
+In 2009, SGI filed for bankruptcy and then was purchased by Rackable Systems, which was later purchased by Hewlett Packard Enterprise in 2016.
 All SGI hardware produced after 2007 is based on either IA-64 or x86-64 architecture, so it is incapable of running IRIX and is instead intended for Red Hat Enterprise Linux or SUSE Linux Enterprise Server.
 HPE has not stated any plans for IRIX development or source code release.